To book your free quotation call

 Fading paint is another tell-tale sign that it's time for a fix-up.
 For external walls, fading will usually occur quicker when low-quality paint or poor techniques are used.
 UV rays will work to break down the chemical bonds causing fade to occur faster in low-quality formulas.

 As exposure to the sun is the direct cause for fading paint, we recommend using a formula that offers added protection for external walls.
-Professional painters can assist in selecting the right paint for your building, providing protection and a longer-lasting colour that will make your building look brand new.
+Consider choosing commercial painters who can assist in selecting the right paint for your building, providing protection and a longer-lasting colour that will make your building look brand new.

 3. Bubbling or Blistering Paint